 Discounts and Exemptions

 The full Council Tax bill assumes that there are two adults living in the dwelling.
 If only one adult lives in a dwelling (as their main home) the Council Tax Bill will be reduced by 25 per cent.
 Certain people will be disregarded when looking at the number of adults resident in a dwelling if they meet certain conditions.
 If any of these conditions are met then follow the links below, complete, save and return the relevant form(s).

 If you feel you may be entitled to a discount and have not been granted one you should contact the Executive Director (Resources and Support Services).

 If you have been granted a discount you must tell the Council of any change in circumstances which will affect your entitlement.
-If you fail to do so you may be faced with a penalty of £50.
+If you don't you may be faced with a penalty of £50.

 What if all the residents are disregarded?